 It’s possible that the defendant’s attorney will file a motion early in the case.
 They include:

-- Motion for change of venue – If granted, this would move your case to a different courthouse.
+- Change of venue – If granted, this would move your case to a different courthouse.

-- Motion for a change of judge – The current judge would be removed from the case and a new judge would be assigned.
+- Change of judge – The current judge would be removed from the case and a new judge would be assigned.

 - Motion for removal – This would move your case from state court to federal court if the motion shows that the defendant is from another state or the case involves federal law.